top of page

 How we helped

-• Hired and onboarded new staff members
+• Hired and onboarded new staff

-• Documented SOPs and trained staff
+• Documented workflows and trained the team on process ownership

 Image by Brooke Cagle